annhanlon/demo2022/README.md

 # Introduction

-This is a sample visual essay to demonstrate how to use Juncture for the CLACS 2022 Summer Workshop.
-The banner image features Haiti's Citadelle Laferrière, photographed from an airplane in 1920[^1].
-The first image featured in this essay is also an image of Citadelle Laferrière, from 1935.
+This is a sample visual essay to demonstrate how to use Juncture to build visual essays.
+The banner image features one of NASA's images from the James Webb Space Telescope, showing the edge of the Carina Nebula [^1].
 <param ve-image
        manifest="https://collections.lib.uwm.edu//digital/iiif-info/agsnorth/2574/manifest.json">